How to Overcome Learned Helplessness in Relationships

 What is Learned Helplessness?

-Learned helplessness is a psychological concept that refers to a state where people feel unable to change their circumstances, even when opportunities for change exist.
+Learned helplessness in humans is a psychological concept that refers to a state where people feel unable to change their circumstances, even when opportunities for change exist.
+In the context of relationships, this state of mind can lead to feelings of powerlessness, resentment, and a lack of motivation to improve the relationship.

 Defined as a state of passive resignation and perceived lack of control, learned helplessness can gradually seep in, stifling communication, eroding self-esteem, and hindering the ability to address challenges effectively.

-But no matter how ingrained this feeling is, there are ways to potentially overcome it.
+It can doom a relationship.
+But no matter how ingrained the feeling is, there are ways to potentially overcome it.

 How to Overcome Learned Helplessness

+Learned helplessness develops when a partner in a relationship repeatedly faces negative situations or experiences that they perceive as uncontrollable.
 Over time, they start to believe that their actions have no influence over the outcome, leading to a sense of helplessness.

-In relationships, this often occurs when one partner consistently dominates decision-making, disregards the other’s opinions, or fails to address their needs.
+This often occurs when one partner consistently dominates decision-making, disregards the other’s opinions, or fails to address their needs.

 Get Your Copy of Build New Bridges: The Art of Restoring Impossible Relationships